 Andy Kaufman may not have been the first true idiot in the pantheon of comedy, but for those of us who witnessed his hilariously unfunny, idiotic behavior, it opened to us a completely new world.
 We knew how to be idiots, but we didn’t understand the finer points of the elusive art of persuading another of our inferiority until Kaufman came along, broke that door down, and showed us all his furniture.

 For those who’ve never watched Andy Kaufman at work, his claim to fame did not involve jokes.
 His modus operandi involved situational humor.
-The situations he created weren’t funny either, not in the conventional sense.
-Some were so unfunny and so unnerving, in fact, that viewers deemed them idiotic.
+The situations he manufactured weren’t funny either, not in the traditionally subversive, conventional sense.
+Some of the situations he created were so unfunny and so unnerving that viewers deemed them idiotic.
 Kaufman was so idiotic that many believed his shows were nothing more than a series of improvised situations in which he reacted on the fly to a bunch of idiotic stuff, but what most of those in the know could not comprehend at the time was that everything he did was methodical, meticulous, and choreographed.

-Like the knuckleball, the manner in which situational humor evolves can grow better or worse as the game goes on, but eventual success requires unshakeable devotion to the pitch.
-Some will hit home runs off your knuckleball, and you will knock out an occasional mascot with a wild one, but for situational jokes to be effective, they can’t just be another pitch in your arsenal.
-This pitch requires a commitment that will become a concentration, until it eventuates into a lifestyle that even those closest to you will have a difficult time understanding.
+Like the knuckleball, the manner in which situational humor evolves can grow better or worse as the game goes on, but eventual success requires our unshakeable devotion to the pitch.
+Some will hit home runs off our knuckleball, and we will knock the occasional mascot down with a wild pitch, but for situational jokes to be effective, they can’t just be another pitch in our arsenal.
+This pitch requires a commitment that will become a concentration, until it eventuates into a lifestyle that even those closest to us will have a difficult time understanding.

 “Why would you try to confuse people?” they will ask.
 “Why do you continue to say jokes that aren’t funny?”

-The pause before her second sentence gave birth to an expression every idiot strives to achieve, as the pride of figuring me out faded, and she realized that everything she thought she figured out only brought more questions to the fore.
+What are you up to? was the look she gave me every time I attempted to perpetuate ignorance thereafter.
+The looks she gave me led me to believe that everything she thought she figured out only brought more questions to the fore.
 I imagined that something of a flowchart developed in her mind to explain everything I did and said to that point, and that each flowchart ended in a rabbit hole that once entered into would place her in a variety of vulnerable positions, including the beginning.
 She pursued me after that, just to inform me that she was onto what I was doing, until it became obvious that she was the primary audience of her pleas.